Melissa Mae Cheater

 Proudly #PSEWEB, #HighEdWeb & #WesternU

-I am digital strategist & speaker, specializing in post-secondary education and social network theory.
-I’ve been building & studying community longer than ER was a TV show – from helping cities rethink youth services, to working with Canada’s best minds to understand online identity, to showing universities how to reconnect.
+I am communications strategist & speaker, specializing in post-secondary education and social network theory.
+I’ve been building & studying community for longer than ER was a TV show (15 years and counting) – from working with our cities to rethink youth services, helping Canada’s best minds to mobilize their knowledge to Canadians and the world, and helping universities how to reconnect.
 As one of the first graduates of Western University’s Media & Public Interest program (Faculty of Information & Media Studies), I’m proud to work on campus helping to share the school that I love.

 Founded in Theory & Practice

-Sipping coffee with gentlemen and SSHRC funded researchers, I learned about Main Street before industry collapsed in the town where I grew up.
-I helped document a century of community now archived in the National Library, founded a new non-profit serving local youth musicians, and helped the municipal government and YMCA dig into services for youth.
-During my studies at Western, I worked closely with Anonequity/On the ID Trail, a SSHRC project bringing together technology, law and sociology minds from around the world to focus on identity and privacy online.
+During my studies at Western, I worked closely with Anonequity/On the ID Trail, another SSHRC project that brought together technology, law and sociology minds from around the world to focus on identity and privacy online.
 I also had the opportunity to work one-on-one with Dr. Burkell at the Faculty of Information & Media Studies, focusing on social network theory.
-Since 2007, I have been putting this experience and research into practice with universities and colleges across Canada, breaking new ground (featured in publications such as Maclean’s) and helping institutions negotiate the digital shift in communications.
+Since 2007, I have been putting this experience and research into practice with universities and colleges across Canada, breaking new ground (featured by Adobe, Maclean’s and the Globe & Mail) and helping institutions negotiate the digital shift in communications.

 #PSEWEB Conference & Community

-Most campus communications teams have a single person dedicated to web or social media.
-As obvious as it seems, mobile hasn’t even come that far. #PSEWEB builds on the HighEdWeb Conference in the United States and asks Canada’s post-secondary education digital designers, developers and strategists to step past their day to day work and isolation, coming together as a national community of specialized professionals, meeting once a year at a grassroots peer-to-peer conference to share ideas and experience.
+#PSEWEB asks Canada’s post-secondary education digital designers, developers and strategists to step past their day to day work and isolation, coming together as a national community of specialized professionals, meeting once a year at a grassroots peer-to-peer conference to share ideas and experiences.